 If Jan invented the model, maybe one had better look to a follower, like Petrus Christus.
 Still, count me dubious, at least about this follower.
 Petrus simplifies things, to bring them fully into this world.
 He shifts an Annunciation into a domestic interior, just as his saintly goldsmith has a shop and customers.
 In his Lamentation, both the version in the Met and one in Berlin, the tight Renaissance circle or pyramid of figures has fallen apart, as if under the weight of the dead body and their emotions—but also to give each actor ample space and a role.
 He never goes retro, and even his angel's rainbow wings look pro forma to me after the Friedsam Annunciation.

 Does that leave an earlier date and Hubert?
 Perhaps, but nothing about him comes easily.
-Panofsky points to another link to the past, an echo in the angel's pose of a still older Annunciation, by Melchior Broederlam in the 1390s—perhaps as little as a year before a sculpture competition, for the doors to the Baptistry in Florence, sparked the Italian Renaissance.
+Panofsky points to another link to the past, an echo in the angel's pose of a still older Annunciation, by Melchior Broederlam in the 1390s—perhaps as little as a year before a sculpture competition, for the Baptistery doors in Florence, sparked the Italian Renaissance.
 Still, when it comes to Hubert, Panofsky had to admit right off he was entering a heated debate.
 So did Max J. Friedländer some fifty years before.
 Even the inscription on the Ghent Altarpiece, Friedländer noted, could be an act of "self-deception" or a "pious fraud."

 The inscription seems genuine or, as Panofsky noted, at least has the same lettering style as marks elsewhere in the altarpiece.
 Signatures alone are not all that common, much less lengthy tributes to the artist, so maybe Hubert had died after taking on the job, and Jan felt compelled to make much of him—and never mind projecting Oedipal issues onto the brothers, as part of their approach to God the father and son.
 The painting style varies so greatly from panel to panel, from overlapping figures to the incisive donor portraits, that I have trouble anyway thinking of his making it all up as he went along.
 I want to say that his art simply left his brother behind, just as he soon moved from Lille to Bruges.
 Still, that does not make Hubert's presence any clearer.